CBD and South East Light Rail: Construction

-Bus Network Changes
+Bus network changes

 The CBD and South East Light Rail required significant changes to the bus networks of the Sydney central business district and the Eastern Suburbs.
 Prior to construction of the light rail, Hillsbus and State Transit bus routes using George Street were permanently removed from the street.
-The network will be further redesigned when the light rail opens in 2020.
-Some bus routes from the Eastern Suburbs will be removed from the CBD, with many of the routes integrated with the light rail interchanges at Randwick and Kingsford.
-Some passengers will be required to change from bus to light rail to complete their journey.
+The network was further redesigned when the light rail opened in 2020.
+Some bus routes from the Eastern Suburbs were removed from the CBD, with many of the routes integrated with the light rail interchanges at Randwick and Kingsford.
+Some passengers are required to change from bus to light rail to complete their journey.

 To accommodate construction of the light rail on George Street, new bus timetables were introduced on 4 October 2015.
 Buses were diverted from George Street on to other streets in the CBD, including Elizabeth, Castlereagh, Park, Druitt, Clarence and York Streets.
 Some routes had their terminus changed to such places as Railway Square, Queen Victoria Building and King Street Wharf.
 A small number of routes were either combined so that they run through the CBD without terminating, removed from the CBD entirely or completely discontinued.